They spent years locked in a train car. Now four tigers can feel the grass beneath their feet.

 “Seeing an animal feel the grass for the first time is one of the most powerful moments I’ve had,” veterinarian Amir Khalil said.
 “Without knowing, these tigers have become ambassadors of what is possible when countries collaborate.”

 Khalil heads Four Paws International, the Vienna-based animal welfare organization that transported the animals from Justo Daract to the Lionsrock Big Cat Sanctuary in Bethlehem, South Africa.
-He began working on their rescue more than a year ago.
+He began working on their rescue in November.

 By then, the animals had become the stuff of urban legend around Argentina’s San Luis province.

-Note: An earlier version of this article incorrectly stated that veterinarian Amir Khalil began working on the tigers’ rescue more than a year ago.
-Khalil began the work in November.
-The article has been corrected.